Terrapin-Rocket-Team/Astra/docs/docs/user-guide/basic-use.md

 `"$time - [$logType] "`

-To use the logger to record data, you can call `#!cpp getLogger().recordLogData(LogType type, const char *format, ...)`.
+To use the logger to record data, you can call `#!cpp //getLogger().recordLogData(LogType type, const char *format, ...)`.
 This will log the data to both the SD card and USB serial port.

 See the [Logger documentation](#) for more information.